Han learning: Growth of influence

 The fall of the Ming dynasty and the rise of the Qing dynasty was a watershed in the development of this trend of philological thought.
 Scholars in the evidential scholarship tradition attacked the heterodox and subjective ideals of "Song learning" as having betrayed the true teachings of Confucius, resulting in decadence, individualism, and factionalism in the Ming court.
 This was blamed for bringing about the fall of the Ming dynasty.

 The Han Learning scholars played an important role in many intellectual works sponsored by the Qing court.
-They were involved in the Siku Quanshu, a monumental encyclopaedic project commissioned by the Qianlong Emperor which involved the collection of the entire Chinese canon of studies on the mind, nature, government and humanity.
+They were involved in the Complete Library of the Four Treasuries, a monumental encyclopaedic project commissioned by the Qianlong Emperor which involved the collection of the entire Chinese canon of studies on the mind, nature, government and humanity.
 While this work was firmly grounded in Neo-Confucian orthodoxy, the philological expertise of evidential scholars was drawn on to ensure the authenticity of the canon.
 Han Learning played a major role in providing annotations and evidential scholarship on regulations and edicts, together with works of philosophers.

 By the mid-eighteenth century, Han learning (Yan Ruoqu, Hui Dong) had proved that various parts of the sacred classics were in fact later forgeries of the Han dynasty.

 While it may appear to be concerned with philological minutiae, the debate between the Neo-Confucianists and the adherents of Han learning had considerable repercussions, weakening the cosmological underpinnings of the imperial state, although not its political dominance.
 Han Learning and Song Learning were eventually blended into a new school of thought during the late Qing.

 This Qing era revival movement called for rationalist and practical evidential research in fields such as astronomy, linguistics, mathematics, geography and technology, to counter the metaphysical speculation of Neo-Confucianism.
 These scholars also sought to reform the Imperial examinations which they criticised as outdated.

 Scholars involved included Wang Fuzhi, Gu Yanwu, Yan Yuan, Li Gong, Dai Zhen, Duan Yucai, Ji Yun, Zhang Xuecheng, Ruan Yuan, and Liao Ping.
 In the late Qing period, Han Learning appealed to many reformers and revolutionaries such as Kang Youwei, who eventually became a monarchist; Tan Sitong a fervent anti-Manchu polemicist; and Liu Shipei a devout nationalist who was first a revolutionary and an anarchist then a supporter of Yuan Shikai.
 Cui Shu went further and rejected Han learning in an attempt to recover pre-Han Confucianism.